Graph-COM/HEPT/README.md

 ## TODO
 - [ ] Put more details in the README.
+- [ ] Add support for FlashAttn.
-- [ ] Add an example of HEPT with minimal code.
+- [x] Add an example of HEPT with minimal code.

 ## Introduction
 This study introduces a novel transformer model optimized for large-scale point cloud processing in scientific domains such as high-energy physics (HEP) and astrophysics.
 Addressing the limitations of graph neural networks and standard transformers, our model integrates local inductive bias and achieves near-linear complexity with hardware-friendly regular operations.
 One contribution of this work is the quantitative analysis of the error-complexity tradeoff of various sparsification techniques for building efficient transformers.
 Our findings highlight the superiority of using locality-sensitive hashing (LSH), especially OR \& AND-construction LSH, in kernel approximation for large-scale point cloud data with local inductive bias.
 Based on this finding, we propose LSH-based Efficient Point Transformer (**HEPT**), which combines E2LSH with OR \& AND constructions and is built upon regular computations.
 HEPT demonstrates remarkable performance in two critical yet time-consuming HEP tasks, significantly outperforming existing GNNs and transformers in accuracy and computational speed, marking a significant advancement in geometric deep learning and large-scale scientific data processing.